TomerFi/selenium-nunit-robotframework-tutorial/README.rst

 ..

-   | Please note: Based on your personal environment, ``Internet Explorer`` might require specific configruation for the test to pass.
+   | Please note: Based on your personal environment,
+   | ``Internet Explorer`` may require specific configruation for the test to pass.
-   | If so, it's simple, please follow `this <http://www.programmersought.com/article/1603471677/>`_.
+   | If so, please follow `this <https://www.programmersought.com/article/1603471677/>`_.

 Acceptance Testing
 ==================